Kalvium National Entrance Test

 What is the KNET registration fee?

 The KNET registration fee is ₹1,200.
-It is paid once, at the time of registration, and covers the full three-stage assessment.
+It is paid once, at the time of registration, and covers the full selection process.

 Tuition is paid separately to whichever partner university you eventually enrol at, not to Kalvium.